ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 For activating **reporting**, **negotiation**, **negotiation.quick** procedures you should update status to ``active``:

-.. include:: http/tutorial/tender-activating.http
+.. http:example:: http/tutorial/tender-activating.http
    :code:

 Let's see what listing of tenders reveals us:

-.. include:: http/tutorial/active-tender-listing-after-procuringEntity.http
+.. http:example:: http/tutorial/active-tender-listing-after-procuringEntity.http
    :code:

 We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.